smashgg/developer-portal/docs/examples/update-phase-seeding.md

 ![current seeding](https://imgur.com/Pz2E5Sa.png)

 For our example, we've written a Python script to:
-1) Read the seeds off our sheet into an array
+1) Read the seeds off our sheet into an array (⚠️ Your sheet's share settings need to be *'Anyone with the link'* )
 2) Post them using a GQL mutation request

 ```Python